oracle/graalpython/docs/user/OsInterface.md

-By default, this implementation bypasses the Truffle abstraction layer, therefore it is not sandboxed and does not support custom implementations of [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html) and other Truffle providers related to system interfaces.
+By default, this implementation bypasses the Truffle abstraction layer, therefore it is not sandboxed and does not support custom implementations of [Truffle FileSystem service-provider](https://www.graalvm.org/truffle/javadoc/org/graalvm/polyglot/io/FileSystem.html) and other Polyglot API providers related to system interfaces.

 The native backend is chosen by default when GraalVM Python is started via the `graalpython` or any other Python related